Sperges/osr-helper/README.md

 - [Tables](#tables)
 - [Flowers](#flowers)

 The OSR Helper is a set of tools and utilities to assist in running tabletop RPGs.
-Each of the following sections details a subcommand of the OSR Helper app.
+Each of the following sections details a command of the OSR Helper app.

 # Dice
-Rolls dice
+The dice command rolls dice based on an expression.

 ## Basic Operators
 These do math, collecting totaled dice results for each side and performing an operation.
 - Addition `+`
 - Subtraction `-`
-  - *Note: also works as unary to negate numbers*
+  - *Note: also works to negate numbers*
 - Multiplication `*`
 - Division `/`